 Toby Unwin, CIO and founder, makes the point that many of the firms who ‘tout their prowess … about bitcoin, autonomous vehicles, and drone law, have never tried a case in any of these areas’.
 The Premonition algorithm, which reads 50,000 documents in less than a second, aims to provide General Counsel with a list of the law firms and barristers who have ‘tried such cases, the settlement amounts, and which judges ruled for which side’ – useful information indeed.

 The report names those firms and barristers with the highest rate of success in each court – which seems to be just the sort of information that the CMA want to make widely available.

-While artificial intelligence systems are starting to gain traction in the legal profession, they are currently only affordable for large corporates, but as with all successful innovations and technologies, the costs will come down, the access will improve and it won’t be too long before the benefits of independent number crunching trickle down to the smaller business market, who can start adding objective analysis to their assessment criteria for which lawyer to instruct.
+While artificial intelligence systems are starting to gain traction in the legal profession, they are currently only affordable for large corporates, but as with all successful innovations and technologies, the costs will come down, the access will improve and it won’t be too long before the benefits of independent number-crunching starts to trickle down to the smaller business market, who can start adding objective analysis to their assessment criteria for which lawyer to instruct.